Jackxun123/blog-source/source/upic/tutorials/github/index.md

 - 1.Access [Github Token set page](https://github.com/settings/tokens/new)
 - 2.Select `repo` access permission,then scroll to the bottom of the page,hit `Generate token` button to make token.
   ![创建 Token](https://gitee.com/gee1k/oss/raw/master/tutorials/github-token-2.png)
-- 3.Copy Token to uPic
+- 3.Copy the Token to uPic
-  **Attention：this Token shows one time only!Keep it carefully,otherwise you need reset one~ **
+**Attention：This Token shows one time only!Keep it carefully,otherwise you need reset one~**
   ![Copy Token](https://gitee.com/gee1k/oss/raw/master/tutorials/github-token-3.png)

 ## 🌝 Almost there!